stadiamaps/ferrostar/README.md

 ## Current status

-The project is under active development, but rapidly approaching production usefulness.
+The project is under active development, is currently in beta, and is rapidly approaching production readiness for many use cases.
 The core is functional (pun intended for you FP lovers) and complete enough to handle most use cases.
-One of the developers is actively using Ferrostar for cycling navigation on iOS.
+One of the developers is actively using Ferrostar for cycling and automotive navigation on iOS.
 Android is slightly less polished on the UI side but is otherwise feature parity.
 See the issue tracker and guide for more details.